laravel-streams/streams-core/docs/routing.md

 ### Route Files

 You can configure routes just as you would in a regular Laravel application using the `routes/web.php` file.
-Routing within `routes/*` files alone does not mean that the Streams platform will handle the request.

 ### Service Providers